braydenc303/gitPractice/revert.md

     git reflog
     ```

     This time, you should see a much longer list things that Git has been keeping track of, including switching from one branch to another, along with shortened versions of the SHA-1 values.
-Find the one associated with the commit message "Getting ready to reset a branch." and copy the entire short SHA-1 value.
+Find the one associated with the commit message "Getting ready to revert a branch." and copy the entire short SHA-1 value.

 22. Now type the following command: